“Build of the Month” Series 2025 Archive

 I hope you enjoyed last months BOTM WW-II Mini-Series 4th Edition on the Ilyushin IL-2 Stormovik model.
 If you have an RC model that you would like to see featured in this section or feel others may find interesting, please let me know and I will make every attempt to find scratch build plans, photos, and maybe even a published build article, which will then post in a future edition.
 Just send me an email @: Build of the Month.

 Ok, now lets see what I have for the month of February 2025.
 Continuing with the “BOTM WW-II Mini-Series,” for the 5th Edition we will look again at the European Theater but this time on the Western Front.
 How about a fighter that was the best-known British airplane of WW-II.
-So given these requirements, this 5th Edition of my BOTM WW-II Mini-Series features the Supermarine Spitfire, a fighter manufactured by Great Britain.
+Given these requirements, this 5th Edition of my BOTM WW-II Mini-Series features the Supermarine Spitfire, a fighter manufactured by Great Britain.

 Febpic1 Febpic2 Febpic3